michaeltranxd/discord-bot/README.md

 3. Follow setup for bot application on discord.js [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
 4. Rename templates/config_template.json to config.json and place inside src folder (same level as index.js)
 5. Fill out config.json with your bot token and important configurations
-6. Run npm . in the console that currently has the /src/ folder as it's path
+6. Run npm . in you preferred terminal that currently has the /src/ folder as it's path and the requirements